stfbk/mig-t/doc/language.md

 - `message operations` List of `message operation` to do on the message.
 See the proper section for details
 - `replace request` used with the name of a variable containing a message.
 It replaces the request of the intercepted message with a saved message.
 - `replace response` used with the name of a variable containing a message.
 It replaces the response of the intercepted message with a saved message.
+- `checks`: which is a list of `check`.
+To consider an operation successful all the checks has to be evaluated to true.

+### Differences between operations inside active and passives tests

+The execution of the operations differs depending on the type of test:

-Note that in active tests the operations are evaluated sequencially, this means that until an operation has not been finished (i.e. the message is not arrived yet) the next operation will not be available.
-This eventually means that if you have more message filtering operations, only one at the time is executed.
+- active tests: The operations are executed sequentially one after the other.
+This means that until an operation has not been finished (i.e. the message is not arrived yet) the next operation will not be available
+- passive tests: All the operation are executed over all the messages passed trough the proxy

 ### Operation and session in active tests

 There is the possibility to handle different sessions in an active test, for example to replay messages.
-A session has to be defined in the `sessions` tag in a `Test`, then it can be started with an operation with:
+The sessions have to be defined in the `sessions` tag inside a `Test`, then, each session can be started or stopped with an operation having:

 - tag `session` associated with the name of which session is reffering to,
 - tag `action` the action to do on that session, like _start_, _stop_, _clear cookies_, _pause_, _resume_

-#### Note with sessions in Burp
+#### Note on using sessions in Burp

-Burp has to be manually configured to open more proxy ports, based on the number of contemporary sessions to be executed.
+Each session uses a different port on the proxy, this is done to differentiate the messages inside the proxy.
+Burp has to be manually configured to open more proxy ports based on the number of contemporary sessions to be executed.
 To do so, go to the proxy tab in burp, options, and then add enough port for your sessions.
 You have also to link each of your sessions to a port, to do so, go to the plugin, after you read your JSON input test suite, in the session config tab write the ports you have previously defined.
 Note that the port has to be _different for each contemporary session_, otherwise the tests will not work.

 ## Message section